The Board currently comprises one executive and five non-executive directors of which Atul Bali is considered as independent.

 |Nomination Committee||Adonis Pouroulis||Alexander Lowrie

-The Nomination Committee is chaired by Adonis Pouroulis and its other members are Alexander Lowrie and Atul Bali.
-The Nomination Committee is expected to meet at least once per year.
 The Nomination Committee is responsible for reviewing, within the agreed terms of reference, the structure, size and composition of the Board, undertaking succession planning, leading the process for new Board appointments and making recommendations to the Board on all new appointments and re-appointments of existing directors.
+The Nomination Committee is normally expected to meet only as required.

-The Health, Safety and Environment Committee develops and reviews the Group’s framework, policies and guidelines on safety, health and environmental management, monitor key indicators on accidents and incidents within the Group’s operations and consider developments in relevant safety, health and environmental practices and regulations.
+The SHEC is responsible for developing and reviewing the Group’s framework, policies and guidelines on safety, health and environmental management, monitoring key indicators on accidents and incidents within the Group’s operations and considering developments in relevant safety, health and environmental practices and regulations.